To select a museum, click “Details/Reserve”, then select which Pass to reserve.

 Pass Benefits

-Planetarium tickets are an add-on purchase to general admission tickets.
-To see a show, you must purchase tickets at the front desk during public hours, or online at the museum's website (current rate is $6.00).
+Planetarium tickets are an add-on purchase.
+Tickets may be purchased at the front desk or on the museum's website (current rate is $7).

 Museum of Fine Arts